Koniverse/SubConnect/src/lib/wallets/README.md

 ## Overview

-This library aim to connect multiple extension wallets of DotSama ecosystem that use the `@polkadot/extension-dapp` package with web3Enable.
+This library aim to connect multiple extension wallets of Dotsama ecosystem that use the `@polkadot/extension-dapp` package with web3Enable.
 You can use this with any webUI to get features of extension.

 We built this base